-CaniSource Dog Food receives the Advisor’s second-highest rating of four stars.
+CaniSource dehydrated dog food receives the Advisor’s second-highest tier rating of 4 stars.

-The CaniSource product line lists one dehydrated dog food.
-The recipe meets AAFCO nutrient profiles for all life stages.
+The CaniSource product line includes one dehydrated dog food, a recipe claimed to meet AAFCO nutrient profiles for all life stages.

 Dehydrated Dog Food